*Updated: February 2021*

 After all, you wouldn’t ask to work with a pediatrician when you need a hip replacement, right?

-Washington, D.C. is a vibrant city, and I’ve found that the financial advisors who work here often reflect that characteristic.
+We all know that Washington, D.C. is an expensive city, which is what prompts many of the financial questions that I hear.
+But D.C. also is a very vibrant place, and — thankfully, when you feel stuck with your money — I’ve found that the financial advisors who work here often reflect that characteristic.
 As a result, I’ve had the opportunity to interact with my industry colleagues at conferences, local universities (Hoya Saxa!), networking events, and even my favorite neighborhood coffee shops (tell Matt at The Coffee Bar that I sent you).

 “As a CERTIFIED FINANCIAL PLANNER® professional with over a decade of experience, Rianka approaches financial planning with a strong emphasis on financial education and provides business owners, individuals, and families with the tools to make informed financial decisions.
 Rianka firmly believes individuals can make positive long-term decisions about their money if they understand their financial history, money culture, and the way those two things impact their lives.“